 United Way NCA Financial Empowerment Centers offer direct access to high quality financial services and guidance in a welcoming, professional environment at no cost.
 Individuals and families who have struggled to find solutions with traditional banks will have a trusted resource in these centers to help them gain greater control over their personal finances.
 By providing a convenient pathway to these solutions, the Financial Empowerment Centers are helping to realize one of United Way NCA’s most critical objectives — enabling members of the community to achieve greater financial stability for themselves and their households.

 The first of these Financial Empowerment Centers opened in Prince George’s County through a partnership with Prince George’s Community College.
-A second center is open at the South County Government Center in Alexandria.
+The second center is open at the South County Government Center in Alexandria.
+The Financial Empowerment Center at Skyland Workforce Center is now open in Washington, DC’s Ward 7.
 Additional centers are on the way.

 Project Homeless Connect